zjs81/MeshCore/README.md

-## About RippleCore
+## About MeshCore

-RippleCore is a portable C++ library which provides classes for adding multi-hop packet routing to embedded projects typically employing packet radios like LoRa.
+MeshCore is a portable C++ library which provides classes for adding multi-hop packet routing to embedded projects typically employing packet radios like LoRa.

-It is commercially known as the 'R2' protocol, and is the successor LoRa routing engine to the ['Ripple' project](https://buymeacoffee.com/ripplebiz).

 At present it is mostly aimed at Arduino projects, using the [PlatformIO](https://docs.platformio.org) tools, but could potentially be integrated into other environments.